 Copy purchase order: Copies the purchase order as a basis for a new purchase order.

 Delete purchase order: The purchase order can be deleted through this option.
-The inventory transactions created from the order are also deleted at the same time.
+The stock transactions created from the order are also deleted at the same time.

-Import purchase order lines from file: This allows lines to be imported into a purchase order in procurement proposal status using an Excel file created for this purpose.
-For now, the VAT column cells must be formatted as text if the lines have 25.5% VAT.
+Import purchase order rows from file: This allows rows to be imported into a purchase order in procurement proposal status using an Excel file created for this purpose.
+For now, the VAT column cells must be formatted as text if the rows have 25.5% VAT.

-A successful transfer is shown below, and it displays the added lines.
+A successful transfer is shown below, and it displays the added rows.
 If the default delivery date is left out in Excel, the date of the transfer will be used.
-If the product's inventory is left out, the product's default inventory will be used for the purchase order.
+If the product's stock is left out, the product's default stock will be used for the purchase order.

 Product code and product name are mandatory information.
 The information can be imported without a quantity, but the purchase order cannot be saved unless a quantity is given.